ikosmidis/brglm2/README.md

 ## Example

-### Estimation of binomial-response models with separated data
+### Estimation of binomial-response GLMs with separated data

 Below we follow the example of [Heinze and Schemper (2002)](https://doi.org/10.1002/sim.1047) and fit a logistic regression